 To recover compensation, you must prove the other driver acted negligently and caused the crash.
 You will also need to show the value of your damages.
 Using the evidence we collected while investigating the Hoover, AL, accident, we will develop a strong argument to establish:

 - The other driver had a duty to keep you safe.

 - They failed to uphold their duty.

-- These actions led to the crash.
+- Their actions or inactions led to the crash.

 - You suffered physical, financial, and emotional damages.

 These are the four factors required to prove negligence.
 Negligence is at the heart of almost every traffic accident, and convincing the insurer or judge and jury that negligence occurred is the only way to recover compensation.